Your bedroom is meant to be your place of rest. Try to keep it as calm and relaxing as possible.

 Turn down the lights.
 Lights can be distracting, so if you can’t turn them off, use an eye mask and dark blinds to help.

 Find the right temperature.
 A comfortable temperature will help you relax, especially if you have hot flashes that keep you up at night.

 If you wake up during the night, avoid looking at the clock – worrying over what time it is can just make it more difficult to fall back to sleep.

 Fatigue and a daytime schedule

 Having a daily routine will help reduce fatigue.
 Try and wake up at the same time every day and stick to the same bedtime.
 If you get tired during the day, try not to go sleep.
-Instead, have a rest or do a calming activity, or some light physical activity.
+Instead, have a rest or do some calming or light physical activity.

-If you’re still having trouble sleeping, speak to your doctor, care team or hauora provider.
+If you’re still having trouble sleeping, speak to your doctor or care team.